NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 Quantization
 - reduce inference time
 - power consumption
-- decreasing the precision of mat mul
+- decreasing the precision of mat mul in Conv and FC
 -